Hear what our teachers have to say about working at Loomis Chaffee:

 How to Apply

-Loomis Chaffee is currently accepting applications for a Teaching Fellow in English and a Teaching Fellow in Economics to begin teaching in September, 2016.
+Loomis Chaffee is currently accepting applications for a Teaching Fellow in English and a Teaching Fellow in Computer Science to begin teaching in September, 2017.
 Interested candidates should submit a personal statement and resume, two letters of recommendation and an official transcript from their undergraduate college or university to the school via the application portal located on the school’s website.
-Accepted candidates will also be required to complete an online application to the UPenn Graduate School of Education no later than May 1, 2016.
+Accepted candidates will also be required to complete an online application to the UPenn Graduate School of Education no later than May 1, 2017.

 Questions regarding the two Teaching Fellow opportunities at Loomis Chaffee may be directed to the Dean of Faculty’s office; for further information regarding the Penn Residency Master’s in Teaching program, please click here.